Merry Christmas & Happy New Year!

 3. Set short-term and long-term goals

 So, how can you be sure you’re setting realistic goals?
 Is climbing a mountain realistic?
-It can be if you set achievable short-term goals—exercising, altitude training, hikes, mountain climbing classes—that help you progress toward your ultimate goal.
+It can be if you set achievable short-term objectives—exercising, altitude training, hikes, mountain climbing classes—that help you progress toward your ultimate goal.

 4. Set goals, but be flexible

 Finally, it is important to remember that all of the goals you’ve set out to accomplish should never be set in stone.
 Be adaptable.
 Be willing to grow.
-Understand that exchanging your past goal for something that may be more fulfilling for you is just a part of life.
+Understand that exchanging your past objective for something that may be more fulfilling for you is just a part of life.
 It’s okay.